JoqniX/joqnix-youtube-data/README.md

   "message": "Hi It's Me Franco 👋 🙂"
 }

-This simplified format is designed for easy rendering on the website.
+This simplified structure is optimized for rendering chat in the website UI.

 ---

 Timeline System

-A timeline system merges subtitles and chat messages into a single chronological event list.
+The timeline merges subtitles and chat messages into a single chronological event list.

-Example event:
+Example subtitle event:

 {
   "type": "subtitle",